Home/Blog/Health Conditions/Disorder & Deficiency/Vitamins B Complex Deficiency: Causes And Symptoms

 Biotin deficiency symptoms:

-• A scaly rash develops around the eyes, nose, and mouth,
+• A scaly, red rash develops around the eyes, nose, and mouth

 • Brittle nails

-Folate (vitamin B9) is present in a wide range of foods.
-Vitamin B9 promotes the development of red blood cells.
-When consumed by pregnant women, it also lowers the risk of birth defects.
+Folate (vitamin B9) is present in a wide range of foods, especially leafy greens.
+It promotes the development of red blood cells and is critically important for preventing neural tube defects when consumed by pregnant women [1].

 • Irritability and difficulty concentrating